Agricultural education: Teaching

 Colleges of agriculture additionally prepare students for careers in all aspects of the food and agricultural system.
-Some career choices include food science, veterinary science, farming, ranching, teaching, marketing, agricultural communication, management, and social services.
+Some career choices include food science, veterinary science, farming, ranching, teaching, marketing, agricultural communication, rural sociology, management, and social services.
 Colleges and universities awarded about 21,000 bachelor's degrees in agriculture per year in 1988, and about 6,000 master's or doctor's degrees.

 Research

 Each land-grant university has an agricultural experiment station equipped with laboratories and experimental farms.
 There, agricultural scientists work to develop better farming methods, solve the special problems of local farmers, and provide new technology.
 Research published in scholarly journals about agricultural safety is available from the NIOSH-supported National Agricultural Safety Database.
 The American Dairy Science Association provides research and education scholarships focused on the dairy farm and processing industries.

 Extension service

 The Cooperative Extension System is a partnership of the federal, state, and county governments.
 This service distributes information gathered by the land-grant universities and the U.S. Department of Agriculture to farmers, families, and young people.
 County extension agents, located in most countries (1988), train and support about 3 million (1988) volunteer leaders.
 Agents and volunteers carry out extension programs through meetings, workshops, newsletters, radio, television, and visits.